elastic/elasticsearch-php/docs/reference/bulk.md

 - `$actions` is the iterable that yields the bulk actions, normally implemented as a generator.

+The `$stats_only` optional argument controls wether details of each individual operation are included in the response.
+A value of `true` can be passed to only return total amount of operations processed and count of errors.

 The two optional arguments, `$chunk_size` and`$max_chunk_bytes`, determine when a Bulk API request is issued.
 The helper accumulates actions and submits a Bulk API request when the action count reaches `$chunk_size` or the payload size